baltpeter/thesis-mobile-consent-dialogs/thesis/100_introduction.md

 Contributions
 :   In particular, we make the following contributions:

-1. First ever automated way to reliably download iOS apps as IPA files, contributed in PR to ipatool.
+1. First automated way to reliably download iOS apps as IPA files, contributed in PR to ipatool.